alistairrutherford/noiz2-gdx/README.md

 My original contributions were:

 - rewrite the bulletml parser to use XML Pull parser.
+This was so it would work with Android.
-- abstract the drawing primitives.
+- abstract the drawing primitives to ease the application of different rendering modes.
-- OpenGL and Canvas renderers.
+- OpenGL and Canvas renderers because I was being bloody minded.
-- difficulty settings.
+- difficulty settings as the original on a phone was insanely difficult (it still is..a bit).

 The only renderer now is OpenGL as that's what LibGDX uses.